Wednesday, October 5, 2011

 Watt Espy's Office

-Mark Jenkinson took these six images of Watt Espy for an article that was published in Esquire Magazine back in the mid-90s.
+Mark Jenkinson took these six images of Watt Espy for an article that was published in Esquire Magazine back in the mid-'90s.
 Mark teaches photography classes at NYU in New York City and maintains a getaway cabin in Woodstock, NY, which is about 30 minutes from Albany.
-Mark said he enjoyed getting to know Uncle Watty, and he thought a lot of him.
+Mark said he enjoyed getting to know Uncle Watty and he thought a lot of him.
+He spent 4-5 hours at Watt's house, and showed up with copies of all his photographs of inmates to give to him.

 "The most interesting story I have about meeting Watt was that I mentioned an inmate that I had photographed in Maryland that was the only person I believed to be innocent (I've photographed over 200 Death Row inmates).
 Watt immediately knew exactly who I was talking about and pulled a file on him.
 As I read the file I knew that the inmate had conned me.
 He was guilty as hell of a horrific and brutal sex crime.
 Watt's knowledge of every single case was encyclopedic."